rf20008/TheDiscordMathProblemBotRepo2/README.md

 If you run into any issues create an issue/pull request here with an explanation of how the modified code fixes the program or DM me in Discord (ay136416#2707) (recommended, as I check Discord more often).

-# Contribute
+# Contribute / Feature Requests

-I.D.K. right now.
+Open a pull request!